A Comparative Evaluation of Quantification Methods: Experimental Setup

 \subsection{Sampling Strategy}

 As we aim to evaluate quantifiers under a large set of diverse conditions, we chose a sampling approach in which we varied (i) the training distribution, (ii) the test distribution and (iii) the (relative) sizes of training and test datasets.
-Regarding training and test distributions, in the binary case, we considered different prevalences of training positives $pos_{Train}$ and test positives $pos_{Test}$ in the respective sets
+Regarding training and test distributions, in the binary case, we considered different prevalences of training positives $pos_{\text{train}}$ and test positives $pos_{\text{test}}$ in the respective sets

-In both distributions, we sampled from the full interval $[0,1]$, including also very unbalanced and thus presumably difficult settings with only very few (or even no) positive labels in the training and/or test set.
+following the protocol introduced by \citet{forman_quantifying_2008}.
+In both distributions, we sampled broadly across the interval $[0,1]$, including very unbalanced and thus presumably difficult settings with only very few (or, for the test set, even no) positive labels.

-Concerning the multiclass case, we have considered datasets with a varying number of $L\in\{3,4,5\}$ different target classes.
+Concerning the multiclass case, we have considered datasets with a varying number of $L\in\{3,4,5\}$ different classes.
 For each of these values of $L$, we fixed a set of three training and five test class distributions, representing relatively uniform as well as polarized class distributions, which can be seen in Table \ref{tab:mcdists}.